filakhtov/gentoo-use-docs/media-libs/mesa.md

 This flag should normally be disabled and is only useful for debugging purposes.

 ### vaapi
-This feature only works with the `r600`, `radeonsi` or `nouveau` Gallium3D driver.
-Pass the `-Dgallium-va=enabled` and the `-Dva-libs-path=/usr/lib/va/drivers` options to the meson build command.
+This feature only works with the `d3d12`, `r600`, `radeonsi` or `nouveau` Gallium3D driver.
+Pass the `-Dgallium-va=enabled`, `-Dva-libs-path=/usr/lib/va/drivers` and, if `d3d12` video driver is enabled, the `-Dgallium-d3d12-video=enabled` options to the meson build command.
 Enable support for the VA API (Video-Acceleration API) via the `libva` library to gain an access to graphics hardware acceleration capabilities for video processing.
 Support accelerated encoding and decoding of the MPEG2, VC-1, H.264/AVC, etc. video codecs.

 It is recommended to enable this flag if there is a need to deal with encoding and decoding video files using a compatible GPU, e.g. AMD.